WyriHaximus/reactphp-simple-orm/README.md

 # reactphp-simple-orm

-EXPERIMENTAL: Package to see how feasible a simple ORM in ReactPHP is
+EXPERIMENTAL: Opinionated package to see how feasible a simple ORM in ReactPHP is

 Goals:
 * Entities
-* Reading
+* CRUD
 * No transactions
 * No query builder (yet)
 * RxPHP based